John510S/John-s-AI-Music/Prompts-Used.md

 Song/Suno: Write an alt rock song about how your angry at mom for spilling my milk, and use a line like "I wanted to eat cookies, but now they can't be mushy", also name the song "the use crying over spilt milk"

 Image/Ideogram: Emo guy really mad at spilled milk

+## Autumn Glow
+Song/Suno: A beautiful song about autumn, include leaves, pumpkins, the color orange.
+Make the chorus catchy.
+Not a country song, more of pop.

+Image/Ideogram: Autumn Painting